-Instead of or in addition to asking for a domestic violence waiver, you can ask DTA to grant you "good cause" for not meeting a DTA rule, including the time limit, Question 34, the Work Program, Question 35, and teen parent school attendance requirements.
+Instead of or in addition to asking for a domestic violence waiver, you can ask DTA to grant you "good cause" for not meeting a DTA rule, including the time limit, Question 34, the Work Program, Question 35, and parent under 20school attendance requirements.
 Question 13.
+Appendix E

-Appendix E (DTA Online Guide Links).
+(DTA Online Guide Links).

 - ✓ When you ask for a domestic violence waiver, be sure to explain the connection between the violence and the reason you need a waiver.
-In the two examples, Ms. Farrell and Ms. Moriarty need more time to deal with the consequences of past violence. - ✓ Many domestic violence survivors have a disability such as posttraumatic stress disorder (PTSD), depression, anxiety, or other physical or mental disability.
-If you have a disability, you may get better protection from the work requirement and the time limit by asking for a disability exemption, see Questions 36-38, in addition to or instead of a domestic violence waiver.

-- ✓ You can appeal a denial of a domestic violence waiver.
-See Question 110. - ✓ The TAFDC rule you are asking to be waived should not be applied while your waiver request is pending.
+In the two examples, Ms. Farrell and Ms. Moriarty need more time to deal with the consequences of past violence. - ✓ Many domestic violence survivors and/or their children have a disability such as posttraumatic stress disorder (PTSD), depression, anxiety, or other physical or mental disability.
+If you or your child have a disability, you may get better protection from the work requirement and the time limit by asking for a disability exemption or a caretaker exemption, see Questions 36-39, in addition to or instead of a domestic violence waiver. - ✓ You can appeal a denial of a domestic violence waiver.
+See Ouestion 109. - ✓ The TAFDC rule you are asking to be waived should not be applied while your waiver request is pending.
 See Appendix E (DTA Online Guide Links); DTA Field Operations Memos 2007-35 (July 16, 2007) and 1997-49 (Sept.
 1, 1997).